MichalPetryka/LiteNetLib4Mirror/README.md

 - UDP
 - Built-in Network Discovery and UPnP
 - Fully managed code

-Also, since it's using LiteNetLib, it supports it's following features:
+# Also, since it's using LiteNetLib, it also supports it's following features:
 - Small CPU and RAM usage
 - Small packet size overhead ( 1 byte for unreliable, 3 bytes for reliable packets )
 - Different send mechanics